For Program Booklet, see page 61 of

 Sanhedrin is not functioning due to lack of

 a Temple, we are using a pre-established calendar.
-Our word month means moon,
+The times indicated by this

 called: Nisan, Iyyar, Sivan, Tammuz, Av, Elul, Tishrei, Heshvan, Kislev, Tevet,